 Electric vehicles are becoming increasingly popular as people around the world embrace environmentally responsible technologies.
 Eliminating harmful emissions from vehicles powered by fossil fuels can help slow global warming and ensure that we reduce our carbon footprint.
-Functions of the construction industry are inherently detrimental to the environment, so it’s imperative that we do our best to minimize environmental degradation to offset the negative externalities produced by major construction projects.
+Certain functions of the construction industry are inherently detrimental to the environment, so it’s imperative that we do our best to minimize environmental degradation to offset the negative externalities produced by major construction projects.

 Electric construction vehicles will undoubtedly play an important role in ushering in a new wave of sustainable construction.
 In this two-part series, our Denver construction lawyers will discuss electric construction vehicles and their important role in the future of construction.